The Deep: Here Be Dragons

-The Deep: Here Be Dragons is an original graphic novel from Gestalt Publishing written by award-winning writer Tom Taylor (Injustice: Gods Among Us, Superior Iron Man, Star Wars Adventures, Star Wars: Invasion, The Authority, The Example) and illustrated by James Brouwer, which tells the tales of the Nekton family – A multiethnic family of Aquanauts who live on a submarine.
+The Deep: Here Be Dragons is an original graphic novel from Gestalt Publishing, written by award-winning writer Tom Taylor and illustrated by James Brouwer.
+The novel follows the Nekton family, a multiethnic family of Aquanauts who live on a submarine.
 The all-ages graphic novel won the Aurealis Award, Australia's premier speculative fiction literary award, for Best illustrated book/graphic novel in 2012 and was also nominated for Best children's illustrated work/picture book.

 Plot

-The Deep: Here be Dragons is an original Graphic Novel in which we meet the Nekton family, a family who have been exploring the seas for generations.
-Here Be Dragons sees the Nekton family aboard their state-of-the-art submarine, The Arronax, following strange reports of monster sightings all the way to Greenland.
-What they discover in those dark depths may change their perceptions of the ocean forever...
+The novel follows the Nekton family who have been exploring the seas for generations.
+In their state-of-the-art submarine, Arronax, they follow strange reports of monster sightings all the way to Greenland.
+What they discover in those dark depths may change their perceptions of the ocean forever.

 Diversity

 The Nekton family are notable for their multicultural makeup; the family is composed of a black father, an Asian mother, and their two children.
-When asked about the make-up of the protagonists in an interview for MTV Geek, writer Tom Taylor started, "The world is a diverse place and not every family of heroes looks like The Incredibles.
-We haven't made a big deal of this in The Deep.
-We simply wanted a unique cast of heroes who aren't from anywhere.
-Their ethnicity and countries of origin aren't talked about or pointed out in the book at all.
-The sea is huge and covers the globe, and so do the Nekton family."
+When asked about the make-up of the protagonists in an interview for MTV Geek, writer Tom Taylor stated that he wanted a diverse cast of heroes where their ethnicity or country of origin did not play a role in the comics.

-Television series
+Television series and video game

-In 2015, an animated series premiered on 7TWO and Family Chrgd and produced by Nerd Corps Entertainment, DHX Media and A Stark Production.
-Four seasons have aired.
+An animated series based on the comic premiered on 7two and WildBrainTV in 2015.
+The show was produced by Nerd Corps Entertainment, WildBrain and A Stark Production.
+A virtual reality video game based on the animated series, The Deep: Beyond the Reef, was released in 2025 for Meta Quest 3 and was produced by Toronto-based Dark Slope Studios.